maestro-server/webdocs/docs/userguide/cloud_inventory/inventory/servers.rst

 **Cloud Server Resources**

-Volumes, flavors and images were servers resources provide by cloud providers, on top of servers you can create/list those resources.
+Volumes, flavors and images are servers resources provide by cloud providers, on top of servers you can create/list those resources.

 .. image:: ../../../_static/screen/volumes_p.png
    :alt: Maestro Server - Servers resources